-While Fava beans set the standard for many Crostini spreads, this bright, fresh Lima & Pea spread is somewhat unexpected.
-It’s exceptional taste is springish, even in the dead of winter; bright and tasty, it’s a breath of fresh air.
+While Fava beans have set the standard for many Crostini spreads, here the common (and much cheaper and so much easier to deal with) Lima bean stands in.
+Combined with garden peas and mellowed with a touch of cream, these bright, fresh Lima & Pea Crostini are somewhat unexpected.
+The exceptional taste is springy, even in the dead of winter.
+These Lima & Pea Crostini are a breath of fresh air.

-No one will ever guess this lovely spread comes from a few freezer staples, and a spread like this is also a great way to use up a few left over vegetables.
-Just cut the recipe back to size, toast up a few pieces of bread and you’ll have an instant make over for what might have been a neglected bowl of peas or limas, languishing in the fridge.
+No one will ever guess this lovely spread comes from a few freezer staples, since I used frozen Limas and frozen peas.
+A spread like this is also a great way to use up a few leftover vegetables.
+Just cut the recipe back to size, toast up a few pieces of bread and you’ll have an instant makeover for what might have been a neglected bowl of peas or limas, or maybe even another vegetable languishing in the fridge.

 Lime & Pea Crostini